Gurigraphics/DOMinus.js/README.md

 ## OBJECTivity

-No have more mixture of HTML with javascript.
+No more mixture of HTML with javascript.

 All "HTML codes" are represented in a javascript object called "HTML".